jeffhammett/GetTheD/PRIVACY.md

 ## Children's Privacy

-Sun Day does not knowingly collect data from children under 13.
+Get the D does not knowingly collect data from children under 13.
 The app is designed for general use with health calculations suitable for all ages.

 ## Changes to This Policy